Mykyta-Chernenko/mobile-nemlys/README.md

 # apple sign in
-every half a year you need to rate secret key and create secret out of it, here is the instruction for the p8 file https://developer.apple.com/account/resources/authkeys/list https://developer.apple.com/account/resources/authkeys/add add a new sign in key
+every half a year you need to rotate secret key and create secret out of it, here is the instruction for the p8 file https://developer.apple.com/account/resources/authkeys/list https://developer.apple.com/account/resources/authkeys/add add a new sign in key